mlflow/mlflow/docs/source/plugins.rst

   experiment-tracking APIs
 - Automatically capture additional metadata as run tags, e.g. the git repository associated with a run

-The MLflow Python API currently supports several types of plugins:
+The MLflow Python API supports several types of plugins:

-* **Tracking Store plugins**: override tracking backend logic, e.g. to log to a third-party storage solution
+* **Tracking Store**: override tracking backend logic, e.g. to log to a third-party storage solution
-* **ArtifactRepository plugins**: override artifact logging logic, e.g. to log to a third-party storage solution
+* **ArtifactRepository**: override artifact logging logic, e.g. to log to a third-party storage solution
 * **Run context providers**: specify context tags to be set on runs created via the :py:func:`mlflow.start_run` fluent API.
-* **Model Registry Store plugins**: override model registry backend logic, e.g. to log to a third-party storage solution
+* **Model Registry Store**: override model registry backend logic, e.g. to log to a third-party storage solution

 .. contents:: Table of Contents
   :local: